CloudCannon/reader/README.md

 DOCUMENTATION:

 Collection 'URL':
 - Need to set the 'url'

 Thing to do to put it into CC:
 - Get some tests into here
 - Parse extra file types
 - Get URL... decide on logic and document
 - getting the types sorted..

+Accepted loaderTypes:
+- md
+- html